ReVanced/revanced-documentation/docs/revanced-development/7_usage.md

    --mount
    ```

-> :warning: A lot of patches require the integrations which you can merge by adding the `-m` flag and passing the `integrations` file as the argument.
+> **Note**: Patches might require additional integrations to be merged.
+Merge integrations with the option `-m`.
-> If you need the list of patches available, pass in `-l`.
+> **Note**: You can list all patches available by using the option `-l`.

-If you specified an ADB device the application should now open on your device and the CLI will show logs until the app is closed.
+If you specified an ADB device the patched application will be automatically installed.